Wisconsin Bar Exam details

 Admission on Motion

-May be admitted on motion if applicant has engaged in active practice of law for three of five years preceding application.
-For complete details contact the Supreme Court of Wisconsin Board of Bar Examiners.
+A member in good standing of another U.S. state or territory may be admitted on motion in Wisconsin if the applicant has engaged in the active practice of law for three of the five years preceding application.
+Additional requirements apply.

 Applicants may take the exam prior to graduation if degree was received within 60 days after the exam.